Collecting Antique Chinese Porcelain

 Click here to see a definition.

-Marks and Identification
+Marks Identification

-Don't try identifying antique Chinese porcelain via the mark!
-If you are new to Chinese antiques and are here to identify some items via their marks, then do yourself a favor and read the mark comparison page first.
+If you are new to Chinese antiques and are here to identify some items via their marks, then do yourself a favour and read the mark comparison page first.
 Marks on antique Chinese porcelain served a completely different purpose than the marks of Europe.
-They were not used as trademarks or logos which would allow identification of the manufacturer.
+They were not used as trademarks or logos which would allow identification of the manufacturer or age, normally.

 Age and dating method